Create your First Production

 (1) and (2) are filled with the action menu.

-- (10) The Last comment section help you to keep an eye on the last activity of this task type.
+• (10) The last comment section helps you keep an eye on the last activity of this task type.

 (7) to (10) is automatically filled.

-To help you to set a correct estimation, you can use the Estimation Tab.
+To help you set a correct estimation, you can use the Estimation Tab.

 The left part of the screen lists the shots with the assignation and the number of frames (1).
 Depending on the FPS you have set for the production, the number of Seconds will be automatically calculated (2).